Sample Workplace Harassment Complaint Letter

 The workplace doesn’t only refer to a place where you work.
 A business trip also qualifies as your workplace.

 If you notice that the harasser is following you outside the working hours, you need to act fast and find a way to stop a stalker.
 Both offline and online stalkers (often referred to as cyber stalkers) harass and intimidate their victims.
 Harassing phone calls can also be considered stalking.
-If the situation gets out of control, you can get protection through a restraining order.

 What is Not Considered Workplace Harassment?